423-seater Air India jumbo plane ready for evacuation of 250 Indians stuck in virus-hit Wuhan

 Accordingly, Ministry of External Affairs will make a request to the Chinese authorities while the Ministry of Civil Aviation and Ministry of Health will make arrangements for transport and quarantine facilities respectively, an official release had said on Monday.

-Government also asked the Civil Aviation Ministry to issue instruction to airlines for managing and notifying anybody reporting illness on all direct and indirect flight to China besides facilitating in-flight announcements and distribution of health cards to all flights with direct or indirect connectivity to China.
-Officials said Ministry of External Affairs will make a request to the Chinese authorities for evacuation of Indian nationals, mostly students, stuck in Wuhan city.
+Government also asked the Civil Aviation Ministry to issue an instruction to airlines for managing and notifying anybody reporting illness on all direct and indirect flight to China besides facilitating in-flight announcements and distribution of health cards to all flights with direct or indirect connectivity to China.

+Officials said Ministry of External Affairs will make a request to the Chinese authorities for the evacuation of Indian nationals, mostly students, stuck in Wuhan city.

 Coronavirus: Three kept in observation at RML Hospital in Delhi

-"It was decided that steps may be taken to prepare for possible evacuation of Indian nationals in Wuhan.
-Accordingly, Ministry of External Affairs will make a request to the Chinese authorities," a government statement said.
+"It was decided that steps may be taken to prepare for the possible evacuation of Indian nationals in Wuhan.
+Accordingly, the Ministry of External Affairs will make a request to the Chinese authorities," a government statement said.

 Wuhan along 12 other cities have been completely sealed by the Chinese authorities to stop the virus from spreading.
 The death toll climbed to 80 with 2,744 confirmed cases.

 Over 250 to 300 Indian students are reportedly stuck in Wuhan triggering concerns over their well-being.